statmike/Resampling-Methods-in-SAS-Viya/readme.md

 ---
 ### resample.bootstrap action
-Creates a table of identically sized bootstrap samples from table <intable> and stores them in a table named <intable>_bs.
+Creates a table of identically sized bootstrap resamples from table <intable> and stores them in a table named <intable>_bs.
 Runs the addRowID action on the <intable>.
 Columns that describe the link between the bootstrap samples and the original samples are:
 * bsID - is the naturally numbered (1, 2, ..., b) identifier of a resample
 * bs_rowID - is the natually numbered (1, 2, ..., n) row identifier within the value of bsID
 * rowID - is the natrually numbered (1, 2, ..., n) row identifier for the sampled row in <intable>